 When deciding which format to use, consider the following:

-- Need for Transparency: If your image requires transparency, opt for PNG.
+- Need for Transparency: If your image requires transparency, choose PNG.

-- Quality vs. File Size: If transparency isn't needed, both JPEG and PNG are suitable, but JPEG typically offers smaller file sizes without a noticeable quality loss unless extensively edited or zoomed in.
+- Quality vs. File Size: If transparency is not needed, both JPEG and PNG work, but JPEG usually gives smaller file sizes without noticeable quality loss unless heavily edited or zoomed in.

-- Preserving Quality: For maintaining original image quality, choose PNG.
-Just be cautious not to save in indexed color mode, as this can lead to a significant reduction in color depth.
+- Preserving Quality: To maintain the original image quality, choose PNG.
+Just avoid saving in indexed color mode, as this can significantly reduce color depth.

 In Conclusion

-Understanding these two formats can help you select the best option for your specific needs, ensuring optimal quality and performance for your images.
+Understanding these two formats helps you choose the right option for your needs, with good quality and performance for your images.